maplesyrup-0606/Mercury/UBC/CPEN 4-1/CPSC 425/Lectures/Lecture 17.md

 In the VLAD representation, instead of incrementing the histogram bin by one, we increment it by the residual vector $\mathbf{x-c(\mathbf{x})}$.

 This stores how close the descriptor is to some keyword, thus including more information.
 Instead of storing the count in each position, we store the average residual (128 dimensions).

+Helps distinguish objects based on fine grained details, for instance if we want to distinguish between a tiger and a cat.
 ![[Screenshot 2024-11-30 at 7.45.54 PM.png]]

 The dimensionality of a VLAD descriptor is $Kd$: